tcupis/BluMark/README.md

 ```

 Press **Run** to execute the benchmark.
 A score is shown in the window and the
 raw counts are appended to `results.csv`.
-Use the **Show History** button to view
-past scores for the current computer directly within the app.

-The CSV file can be opened in your spreadsheet or plotting tool of choice to
+Open `results.csv` in your spreadsheet or plotting tool of choice to track
-track results over time.
+results over time.